Gary Wilson (musician): Rediscovery and documentary

-2000s–2010s
+2000s–2020s

 In May 2008, Wilson's website announced that a new album, Lisa Wants To Talk To You, was in the works.
 The record was set to be released on Human Ear Music on August 15, 2008 but the release was delayed for unknown reasons until September 15.
 Western Vinyl released Gary Wilson's new album Electric Endicott in the fall of 2010.
 The album is available on CD, vinyl, and MP3.
 To promote his new album, Wilson performed on the October 27, 2010 episode of Late Night with Jimmy Fallon with members of the Roots acting as his backing band.
 In July 2011 Stones Throw Records released a direct-to-vinyl live recording from a performance earlier that year.

 Wilson was slated in November 2011 to release a new digital album, "Feel the Beat," on Tip Records, a music-business incubator created by rock critic Robert Duncan as an exploratory arm of Duncan/Channon A limited number of copies are to be released on CD and vinyl as well.
 In 2012, Wilson was featured on the song "Sweden" from rapper/producer Pyramid Vritra's album "Pyramid", and in 2013 he was featured on the song "Sandy Kissed Gary Wilson Last Night" from production duo They Hate Change's album "Today."

 In May 2013, Wilson made his first appearance outside the US for a European tour with The Blind Dates of TX playing the Netherlands, Germany, Spain, UK, Belgium, and the Villette Sonique Festival in Paris.
 Wilson and the TX Blind Dates returned abroad for a second European tour in 2014 where they played Czech Republic, Germany, France, Belgium, and headlined Sunday night at the OFF Fest in Katowice, Poland.
-The touring band consisted of Patrick Healy (percussion, vocals), Jason “Chef” Pittman (drums), Sam Vandelinder (guitar, organ, synthesizer), Paul Millar (bass guitar, synthesizer), and T.W.
+The touring band consisted of Patrick Healy (percussion, vocals), Jason “Chef” Pittman (drums), Sam Vandelinder (guitar, organ, synthesizer), Paul D. Millar (bass guitar, synthesizer), and T.W.
 Bond (keyboards).